← Back to Art Portfolio

 Wood material studies

-These previews focus on the wood material in isolation, helping refine grain direction, tonal variation, and reflectivity before the final render.
+These previews focus on the wood material in isolation, helping refine grain direction, tonal variation, and reflectivity before the final client render.

 Wood material look development preview 1